eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

 - `HTTP_PROXY` - proxy server, e.g. `http://localhost:3128`
 - `HTTPS_PROXY` - secure proxy server, e.g. `http://localhost:3128`
 - `DEVCONTAINER_PROXY` - Enables proxy configuration for the devContainer.
-Please use `.Proxy` as value and don't forget (dot).
+Please use `.Proxy` as value (and don't forget the dot).

 **Unix users**: If you are running on Unix you have to define in addition the environment variable `DEVCONTAINER_PROXY_HOST` to define the internal docker host `172.17.0.1`.